 throughout the Cascades and in the Coast Range at elevations of 3000 to

-feet in Oregon and down to sea level in northwest Washington.
+feet (900 to 1500 meters) in Oregon and down to sea level in northwest

-Elsewhere, it grows in northeast Oregon and northern Idaho.
-It is
+grows in northeast corners of Oregon and Washington, and in northern

 the state tree of Idaho.
-It also grows in the
+In California, it grows in the

 Although not a

-major timber tree, Western White Pine has uses similar to Ponderosa
+major timber tree, western white pine has uses similar to

 matches.
 The wood is light, attractive, and easy to work, making it